bangzishu-huang/VidPad/README.md

 This roughly took me around 18+ hours because it was my first time designing any type of hardware, but I really enjoyed the process!

+(Will add demo images and videos once VidPad is fully assembled)

 <img width="640" height="438" alt="Screenshot 2026-02-18 at 1 46 23 PM Large" src="https://github.com/user-attachments/assets/68898de8-4a6e-4e23-bc28-fbee73443e78" />

 # PCB